project-feynman/v3/README.md

-# ExplainMIT
+# Feynman
-Our mission is to create a place where everyone helps each other, so nobody has to stay up late studying alone.
+Our mission is to make MIT a vibrant place where everyone helps each other, so nobody has to stay up late studying alone.
+In doing so, we will the world's transition into open education.

 ## Technology
 Explanation videos are 10-50x lighter because we represent them with sparse blackboard strokes rather than exhaustive pixel colors.